mil-tokyo/soba/doc/index.md

 ```
 * *x_min* : x-coordinate of the left edge of the plotting area
 * *x_max* : x-coordinate of the right edge of the plotting area
-* *y_min* : y-coordinate of the botton edge of the plotting area
+* *y_min* : y-coordinate of the bottom edge of the plotting area
 * *y_max* : y-coordinate of the top edge of the plotting area
-* *options* : Object specifying some options like {option_name1: value1, option_name2: value2, ...}.Supported options are followings:
+* *options* : Object specifying some options like {option_name1: value1, option_name2: value2, ...}.
+Supported options are following:

 | Option name | Description   |
 | ----------- |--------|